Knowledge Hub

 In the UK, you can amend your application in order to restrict the goods and services the trade mark was registered for.
 Very small changes can be made to the trade mark itself, but these changes must not affect the identity of the trade mark.
 It is not possible to add further classes of goods or services without making a new application.

 Alterations to EU trade marks are generally limited.
-As with the UK, you can make changes regarding unforeseen circumstances, or changes to the mark, provided they do not change the identity of the mark itself.
-If you wish to make a change, you can submit an alteration request specifying the element of the trademark that needs alteration, and a version of that element in its new form.
+As with the UK, you can make changes if there are unforeseen circumstances or changes to the mark, provided they do not change the identity of the mark itself.
+If you wish to make a change, you can submit an alteration request specifying the element of the trade mark that needs alteration, and a version of that element in its new form.

-With international trademarks, small changes of the application are also possible, such as changes to the trade mark owner’s details or change of ownership for some of the protected territories.
+With international trade marks, small changes to the application are also possible, such as changes to the trade mark owner’s details or change of ownership for some of the protected territories.
 If your application is successful, the new owner will receive a new registration number.
 As with EU and UK marks, you can only limit (and not expand) their goods and services.
 You can also remove one or more designating countries in which you seek protection.

 Please note that if you have an international trade mark on an EU designated territory and you do not wish to renew, your application can be converted into national marks or subsequent designations on territories that are part of the Madrid Protocol.
 If you failed to renew your mark after the grace period, or your mark was cancelled or not renewed for all the contracting parties designated in your original application, it may not be possible to do so.

-All amendments to trademarks need to be within the scope of the original application.
+All amendments to trade marks need to be within the scope of the original application.
 In many cases, it can be difficult to assess whether a proposed amendment to your mark has altered its character or meaning.
-As such, it is often easier or more practical to consider filing a new application, and allow the previous mark to expire.
+As such, it is often easier or more practical to consider filing a new trade mark application and allow the previous mark to expire.

 How do I renew my trade mark?